stat545ubc-2022/assignment-b1-and-b2-czz1997/assignment.md

 ## Exercise 4: Test the Function

-First, sample a small data frame for testing:
+First, sample a small dataset for testing:

 ``` r
 set.seed(123)